CHN-ChenYi/Intelligent-Ray-Tracing-Renderer/README.md

 # Intelligent-Ray-Tracing-Renderer
-A project of Ying Cai Ji Hua (Based on smallpt)
+A project of Ying Cai Ji Hua